Home Vancouver Events Calendar Metro Vancouver Cycling Races Vancouver’s Rotary Ride for Hearing Bike Ride Fundraising Event

 The Rotary Ride for Hearing is a cycling event in British Columbia in support of Deaf and Hard of Hearing.
 The bike ride happens in Vancouver and Richmond.

-Rotary Ride for Hearing in Metro Vancouver
+Rotary Ride for Hearing in Vancouver

 The Rotary Ride for Hearing is an annual fundraising event.
 Participants collect pledges before cycling around one of two set routes in the Lower Mainland.

-2023 Ride for Hearing Routes
+Ride for Hearing Routes

 The Main Ride

-The Family Edition
+The 7.5 km Family Edition

 Ride for Hearing Registration Details

 As an extra incentive to raise as much money as possible, all riders who collect more than $300 are automatically entered into draws to win prizes.
-There are also separate draws for folks who raise over $500, as well as a grand prize draw for riders who collect at least $1,000.
+There are also separate draws for people who raise over $500, as well as a grand prize draw for riders who collect at least $1,000.

 About the Rotary Ride for Hearing